LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week2/code-exercises/week02exercises/README.md

 #### 2
  Explain why race conditions appear when t1 and t2 use the Mystery object.
 Hint: Consider (a) what it means for an instance method to be synchronized, and (b) what it means for a static method to be synchronized

-The two different methods synchronizes on two different things.
-Take `public static synchronized addStatic(double x)`, due to the use of both `static` and `synchronized`, this method will synchronize on the class object itself.
-Now `public synchronized addInstance(double x)` is missing the `static` keyword and does then synchronize on the instance of the class
+The two different methods synchronize on two different things.
+Take `public static synchronized addStatic(double x)`, due to the use of both `static` and `synchronized`, this method will synchronize on the class object itself, while `public synchronized addInstance(double x)` is missing the `static` keyword and does then synchronize on the class object, but the specific instance of the class

-Hence the two methods actually uses the different locks and are therefore, not synchronie between one another
+Hence the two methods actually uses the different locks and are therefore, does not synchronie between one another

 #### 3
     Implement a new version of the class Mystery so that the execution of t1 and t2 does not produce race conditions, without changing the modifiers of the field and methods in the Mystery class.
 That is, you should not make any static field into an instance field (or vice versa), and you should not make any static method into an instance method (or vice versa).

     Explain why your new implementation does not have race conditions.

 If we cannot change the modifiers, we have to introduce a lock.
-Now since we have to instances of the `Mystery` class, and they both operates on different parts of the class, the lock has to be static, in order to be accesible by all instances of the class, and on all levels of the class (on the class object itself and all instances).
+Since we need to ensure synchronization between both the class object and the class instance the lock has to be static.
+This is needed in order for the same lock to be visible to both the class object and the class instance.
 See the follwoing modifications to the `Mysetery` class below

 ```java
 class Mystery {